-The Japanese beetle (Popillia japonica Newman) (Scarabaeidae: Coleoptera), as the name suggests, is native to Japan and was introduced to the U.S. through the transport of plant material.
+The Japanese beetle (Popillia japonica Newman) (Scarabaeidae: Coleoptera) (Figure 1), as the name suggests, is native to Japan and was introduced to the U.S. through the transport of plant material.
 It is a highly devastating pest, attacking a variety of landscape and garden plants, fruit trees, field crops and turf.
-This circular provides an overview of Japanese beetles in the nursery and landscape, covering the biology, damage, monitoring, and management of this pest.

 Status and Revision History